-The MGL Group is implementing the new design and distribution obligations which commence on October 5, 2021.
-This has been deferred for six months from the original commencement date of April 5, 2021 due to the impact of COVID-19 on the economy.
+The MGL Group implemented the new design and distribution obligations (DDO) for the commencement date of October 5, 2021 in line with RG 274.
+This was deferred for six months from the original commencement date of April 5, 2021, due to the impact of COVID-19 on the economy.